PRIO criteria for phase-out substances and priority risk-reduction substances

 • The use of particularly hazardous substances shall as far as possible cease according to the quality objective A Non-Toxic Environment which is part of Swedish environmental quality objectives.

-• In EU legislation REACH, such substances will be identified as SVHC substances and may gradually be subject to authorisation.
+• In the EU legislation REACH, such substances may be identified as SVHC and gradually be subject to authorisation.

 • Some of these substances are already banned in various uses.